 When each packet arrives, it may be placed into the buffer or moved directly to the output area.
 All packets that are held in the buffer are available to be moved to the output area at any time.
 A packet is said to "pass the buffer" when it is moved to the output area.
-A message is said to "pass the buffer" when it is moved to the output area.
+A message is said to "pass the buffer" when all of its packets have passed the buffer.